L-MARS: Legal Multi-Agent System with Agentic Search and Citation-Faithfulness Audit: Methodology

-\paragraph{Simple Mode} The \emph{Simple Mode} executes a single-pass pipeline that prioritizes minimal latency.
-The Query Agent generates structured intents from the user question, which the Search Agent uses to retrieve evidence from enabled sources (Serper web snippets, optional BM25 index, and CourtListener).
-The Summary Agent then composes an answer with citations in one step.
+\paragraph{Simple Mode.} A single forward pass with minimal latency: Query Agent $\to$ Search Agent $\to$ Summary Agent.
+No Judge Agent, no re-search loop.
+We use Simple Mode for the LegalSearchQA case study and the Bar Exam accuracy headline.

-\paragraph{Multi\mbox{-}Turn Mode} The Multi-Turn mode adds an iterative search–judge–refine loop to improve recall and reduce hallucinations.
-The Query Agent first proposes clarifying follow-ups; optional user responses are folded into a structured query state.
-Each iteration generates targeted search queries, runs deep search (top-$3$ with content), and invokes a deterministic Judge Agent ($T{=}0$) that performs chain-of-thought analysis, source quality checks, and date/jurisdiction/contradiction screening to decide sufficiency.
-If insufficient, the system refines the query state and repeats up to a fixed maximum.
-A final Summary Agent composes the answer.
+\paragraph{Multi-Turn Mode.} Adds a Judge Agent and an iterative search-judge-refine loop.
+The Query Agent may propose clarifying follow-ups (user responses, when available, are folded into the query state).
+Each iteration generates targeted search queries, runs enhanced search (top-3 with content), and invokes the Judge to decide sufficiency.
+If the Judge returns \textsc{Insufficient} the refinement notes are folded into the next query state and the loop repeats, up to a fixed maximum of $M$ turns.
+Multi-Turn Mode is the configuration audited for citation faithfulness in \cref{sec:faithfulness}.

-Both modes share the same retrieval backends and dual evaluation stack.
-The key distinction lies in the graph topology: Simple Mode follows a linear path \texttt{START} $\to$ \texttt{Query} $\to$ \texttt{Search} $\to$ \texttt{Answer} $\to$ \texttt{END}, while Multi-Turn Mode includes a conditional loop with the Judge Agent determining whether to continue retrieval or proceed to answer generation based on evidence sufficiency criteria.

-\paragraph{Judge Agent and Stopping Rule} By default, the Judge Agent is instantiated with GPT-o3 for stronger reasoning ability, and runs with temperature $=0$ to reduce variance and improve reproducibility.
-Its prompt elicits three outputs: (i) a chain-of-thought style rationale, (ii) a structured checklist decision on sufficiency, and (iii) missing-evidence directives that guide the next refinement queries.
-The loop ends once the decision is made \emph{Sufficient} or when the maximum iteration limit is reached.
-In practice, we found the Judge Agent especially useful when search results included unofficial forums (e.g., Reddit, Quora) instead of government domains; in such cases it flagged insufficiency and steered subsequent searches toward more compelling, authoritative sources such as government websites and official regulations.